bmay51213/bmay51213.github.io/_posts/2020-02-22-datasciencestats.md

 #### Conclusions and Future Directions:

-These data were collated together using multiple different sources so there could be inherent errors in the data itself and such interpreted with caution.
+These data were collated together using multiple different sources so there could be inherent errors in the data itself and should be interpreted with caution.
 With my various analyses, there were large residuals however, all had cook's distance <1 so they likely were not influencing them model.
-Since this dataset is a summary of suicide rates based on these other factors on a year by year basis, outliers should not necessarily be discarded but examined more closely to see if there was something special about the year that the outlier occurred in the country of interest.
+Since this dataset is a summary of suicide rates based on these other factors on a year by year basis, outliers should not necessarily be discarded but examined more closely to see if there was some significant event in that year that could explain the variance.

 A note of caution based on South Africa's data.
 First, it does not have reporting as early as some of the countries.
 Germany is the same way.
 Furthermore, the suicide rates in South Africa are within a very small range between 0 and 1.5 per 100,000 people so the values we get and the changes we see proportionally may not be as large as some of the other countries.